The history of blackjack

 In his story, the main characters are proficient at cheating at Veintiuna.
 De Cervantes notes it is a card game played with a Spanish baraja deck, where the Eights, Nines and Tens are removed, and Aces are worth either one or 11 points.
 This rule set bears a striking resemblance with the modern-day blackjack variant, Spanish 21.
 Many more references to Veintiuna were found in later books from both Spain and France, but de Cervantes’s is the earliest written reference.

-The first known and recorded emergence of the game actually being played is credited to French casinos around the year 1700.
+The first known and recorded emergence of blackjack actually being played is credited to French casinos around the year 1700.
 The game of blackjack was then known under the name of Vingt-et-Un which, translated, also means 21.
 Historians believe Vingt-et-Un derived from then-popular French card games, Chemin de Fer (Iron Way) and French Ferme (Firm French), both of which were considered in fashion at the time.
-However, rules were vastly different in this early version of 21: the dealer was apparently the only party who could double down, and more betting rounds were available throughout each hand.
+However, rules were vastly different in this early version of blackjack: the dealer was apparently the only party who could double down, and more betting rounds were available throughout each hand.

 Vingt-et-Un proved quite popular and it didn’t take long for it to spread outside of French casinos into private games across the country.
 Soon, with the New World on many minds, several French colonists brought the game to what is now North America, and it exploded in popularity across the continent by the 1800s.